manuorlsv/lm-lab-cicd-devops-bookstore-api/docs/GCPCIRCLEPUSH.md

 You'll need to have a container registry ready to push your docker images to.
 The terraform configuration covered in a [previous session](https://github.com/techreturners/lm-lab-eks-terraform-devopsupskill) provisioned your own Container Registry.
 You can use this to re-create your container registry.

-Alternatively you can create a container registry manually using the AWS console.
+Alternatively you can create a container registry manually using the Google Cloud console.

 ### Step 1 - Update config.yml